-- FAST's vision for Armenia's future enjoys the benefit of precedent in the leading scientific and technological hub during Soviet times. - Both the experiences of other countries and the prevailing conditions implementing its interventions. - Armenia ranks 61st among 131 countries on the Global Innovation Index research components.
-It nevertheless performs above its expected level of development, rendering it an Innovation Achiever. - FAST uses a systems approach in its programming, conceptualizing 3 pillars of Education, Research and Commercialization. - FAST's implementation strategy focuses on enhancing the programming as the seeds for larger later programs are sown.
+- FAST's vision for Armenia's future enjoys the benefit of precedent in the leading scientific and technological hub during Soviet times. - Both the experiences of other countries and the prevailing conditions implementing its interventions. - Armenia ranks 61st among 131 countries on the Global Innovation Index of development, rendering it an Innovation Achiever. - FAST uses a systems approach in its programming, conceptualizing 3 pillars of Education, Research and Commercialization. - FAST's implementation strategy focuses on enhancing the programming as the seeds for larger later programs are sown.